 Google Nest Protect self checks the power supply regularly (the battery-powered version checks for charge status).
 The app will advise of problems with the device, or an alarm event via Android or iOS devices.
 Should the alarm prove to be false, the detector can be reset remotely.

 The Google Nest Protect smoke detector uses the common 2.4GHz WiFi that most people have for home internet access, smartphones, tablets, TVs, etc. It does not require other Google hardware, and in fact uses its own app rather than integrating with Google Home.
 It’s important to follow installation instructions precisely or faults can occur.
 These can be corrected, but the process can prove frustrating.
 Finally, Google Nest Protect is UL-listed.
+For more options, we've also covered the best smart smoke detectors.

 Best for Entire Home: X-Sense Wireless Smoke Detector

-Why It Made The Cut: Using X-Sense smoke detectors it’s possible to create an interlinked whole-home alarm system of almost any size without the high cost of fully smart devices.
+Why It Made the Cut: Using X-Sense smoke detectors it’s possible to create an interlinked whole-home alarm system of almost any size without the high cost of fully smart devices.

 — Detects: Smoke